 Long-term Rating

 Scale Definition

 AAA Highest credit quality.
 Lowest expectation of credit risk.
 Indicate exceptionally strong capacity for timely payment of financial commitments

 AA+

 AA Very high credit quality.
 Very low expectation of credit risk.
 Indicate very strong capacity for timely payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events.

 AA-

 A +

 A High credit quality.
 Low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered strong.
 This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions.

-A-
+A -

 BBB+

-BBB Good credit quality.
+ввв Good credit quality.
 Currently a low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.

 BBB-

 BB+ Moderate risk.
 Possibility of credit risk developing.
-There is a possibility of credit risk developing, particularly as a result of adverse economic or business changes over time;
+There is a possibility of credit risk

-BB however, business or financial alternatives may be available to allow financial commitments to be met.
+ВВ developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met.

-BB- communents to be met.
+BB- Commitments to be medi

-B+
+\mathbf{B} +

 В High credit risk.
 A limited margin of safety remains against credit risk.
 Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment.

-B- contingent upon a sustained, ravorable business and economic environment.

-CCC
+B-

-CC Very high credit risk.
+CCC Very high credit risk.
 Substantial credit risk "CCC" Default is a real possibility.

-Capacity for meeting financial commitments is solely reliant upon sustained, favorab business or economic developments.
-"CC" Rating indicates that default of some kin
+CC Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
+"CC" Rating indicates that default of some kind appears probable.

-\mathbf{C} appears probable.
 "C" Ratings signal imminent default.

+C appears probable.
+C. Ratings signal infinitient default.

 D Obligations are currently in default.

-Short-term Rating Definition Scale The highest capacity for timely repayment.
-A1+ A strong capacity for timely $\mathbf{A1}$ repayment.
+Short-term Rating Scale Definition The highest capacity for timely repayment.
+A1+ A strong capacity for timely A1 repayment.
 A satisfactory capacity for timely repayment.
-This may be susceptible to A2 adverse changes in business, economic, or financial conditions An adequate capacity for timely repayment.
+This may be susceptible to A2 adverse changes in business. economic, or financial conditions An adequate capacity for timely repayment.
 A3 Such capacity is susceptible to adverse changes in business, economic, or financial The capacity for timely repayment is more susceptible to adverse changes in business, economic, or financial conditions.
-Liquidity
+Liquidity may not be sufficient.